corbosman/advent2020/README.md

 8a.
 I opted to create a Computer class and a State class.
 The instruction set is passed as state and then executed by the computer.

 8b.
 I kept a pointer stack in state, and then rewound the state, changing a jmp=>nop or nop=>jmp until it did not "crash".
 This is much faster than brute forcing.

+9a.
+Just did a slight optimization by keeping a running cache of the additions of the previous 25 numbers.
+For fun I did it the brute force method as well and the cache method was 5x faster.

+9b.
+Pretty easy once you have 9a.
+Only thing to realize is that you don't have to count above the invalid number.